iv-org/documentation/docs/installation.md

 ## Hardware requirements

-Running Invidious requires at least 1GB of free RAM (We recommend to have at least 2GB installed).
-We recommend public instances to have at least 4GB of RAM, 2vCPU, a 200 mbps link and 20TB of traffic (unlimited traffic is preferred).
+Running Invidious requires at least 512MB of free RAM, as long as the post-install configuration i done (We recommend to have at least 2GB installed).
+Public instances should ideally have at least 4GB of RAM, 2vCPU, a 200 mbps link and 20TB of traffic (unlimited traffic is preferred).

-Compiling Invidious requires at least 2GB of free RAM (We recommend to have at least 3GB installed).
+Compiling Invidious requires at least 2.5GB of free RAM (We recommend to have at least 4GB installed).
-If you have less (e.g on a cheap VPS) you can setup a SWAP file or partition, so the combined amount is >= 3GB.
+If you have less (e.g on a cheap VPS) you can setup a SWAP file or partition, so the combined amount is >= 4GB.

 ## Automated Installation